Search Docs by Keyword

 Having Trouble after setting up your token?

-If you need to set up on a new phone or computer, just re-do the steps above.
+NOTE: If you need to set up on a new phone or computer, you do not need to revoke your token.
+Just re-do the steps at the top of this page for Requesting Your Token.
 You only need to revoke a token if your device is lost or stolen or you token stops working.

 REVOKING/RESETTING Please keep in mind that you can revoke your token if you ever lose the device with your token or otherwise insecurely handle your token and need to start over with a new one.
 This is also useful if your token has time drift or otherwise stops working.